joaoviictorti/hypnus/README.md

 ## Usage

-To use `hypnus`, simply import the crate and call one of the obfuscation macros: `timer!`, `wait!`, or `apc!`.
+To use `hypnus`, simply import the crate and call one of the obfuscation macros: `timer!`, `wait!`, or `foliage!`.
 These macros apply memory encryption and call stack spoofing both during the sleep window and throughout the chained API calls used to encrypt and decrypt memory, ensuring full execution flow concealment.

 > [!IMPORTANT]
 > If you're encrypting only specific memory regions (e.g., heap, custom buffers), using the `Rust standard library (std)` is safe.
 However, when encrypting the entire PE image of the current process, it's strongly recommended to use `#[no_std]`.